 However, there are a lot of extra expenses that you need to be aware of.

 For example, saline implants and silicone implants both have a high complication rate, and almost half the women will need additional surgery to fix implant problems within 3-4 years.
-Some problems are cosmetic (if the breasts look phony) and some problems are more serious (such as infections, allergic reactions, or auto-immune reactions).
+Some problems are cosmetic and some problems are more serious, such as infections, allergic reactions, or auto-immune reactions.
 That additional surgery often costs $5,000 or more.
 That is why we suggest that women considering breast implants make sure they have at least $5,000 in their savings that they will save and not spend until they need it for their next implant surgery.

-All breast implants will eventually break, but when saline implants break it is obvious (they deflate quickly) and when silicone gel breast implants break, there are often no symptoms at first.
-Having no symptoms might seem like an advantage, but it is really a disadvantage because silicone can leak out of the tear in the implant, and get to parts of the body where surgeons can’t remove it.
+All breast implants will eventually break, but when saline implants rupture it is obvious (they deflate quickly) and when silicone gel breast implants break, there are often no symptoms at first.
+Having no symptoms might seem like an advantage, but it is actually dangerous because silicone can leak out of the tear in the implant, and get to parts of the body where surgeons can’t remove it.
 Leaking silicone can cause pain and allergic or auto-immune reactions.
 When it is removed, the breast may be deformed.

-Because of concerns about leaking silicone, the FDA warns that women with silicone gel breast implants need to get an MRI to check for leakage after 3 years, and then every other year after that.
+Because of concerns about leaking silicone, the FDA recommends having breast MRIs regularly to detect ruptures that have no symptoms.
+When silicone breast implants were first approved, the FDA recommended that all women undergo a breast MRI 3 years after getting breast implants, and every other year after that.
+However, because of the expense and the reluctance of plastic surgeons to encourage MRIs for silent ruptures, very few women followed the FDA’s advice.
+As of October 2020, FDA now recommends an MRI 5-6 years after the initial surgery and every 2-3 years after that.
 Unfortunately, breast MRIs cost about $2,000 each, sometimes more.
 That may seem very expensive, but it is the only accurate way to know if your implants are broken or leaking.
 If they are leaking, it is important to have them removed immediately.

-The bottom line: all breast implants will break, all breast implants are likely to cause complications that require additional surgery, and some women will have a bad reaction within a few weeks or months of getting their breast implants.
-Some complications are very serious.
-But some breast implants are safer than others, and since all silicone gel breast implants are more likely to leak as they get older, we believe that saline implants are safer.
+The bottom line: all breast implants will eventually break or cause other complications that will require additional surgery.
+Some complications can be very serious.
+But some breast implants are safer than others, and since silicone gel breast implants are more likely to leak unnoticed as they get older, we believe that saline implants are safer.